mprov-ng/mprov-ng.github.io/mpcc.md

 # Post installation
 Once you have the installation installed, it is highly suggested that you create an API Key and get a job server running.

+There is also a repository of useful scripts you can upload to the mPCC to run on your systems/images.
+Check out our repository here: https://github.com/mprov-ng/mprov_scripts

+You can also get your hands on the mProv Admin Shell.
+This is a CLI that you can use to talk to the mPCC as well as the UI.
+This is handy if you are scripting node ingests and such.